github/docs/content/code-security/codeql-cli/codeql-cli-manual/bqrs-decode.md

 comma-separated list of the following choices:

-`url`: A URL referring to a source location, if the query was compiled to produce such URLs for entitity types.
+`url`: A URL referring to a source location, if the query was compiled to produce such URLs for entity types.

 `string`: A string computed by the toString() method in QL, if the query was compiled to produce such strings for the column.